goat-community/osm-contributions/README.md

 4. Run the scripts `contribution_analysis.py`

-5. Check the CSV-file in results.
+5. Check the CSV-files and Geojson-file in results-folder.